RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[Density map scoring]] - Score structures with electron density information.

+### Feature Reporter Framework
+ - [[FeatureReporters]] - Framework for the analysis, and comparison of various features of PDB structures
+ - [[FeaturesTutorials]] - Tutorials for the Feature Reporter Analysis Framework

 ### Interfaces

 - [[Interface analyzer]] - Calculate metrics evaluating interfaces.